CodeX-Academy-Official/badges/engineering/auth/auth3.md

 # Auth Apprentice 3

-A developer who can secure front-end and back-end systems using oAuth.
+A developer who can secure front-end and back-end systems using oAuth security flows.

 ## Master the following skills: